-All members of staff are part of the Pastoral Care team: Pastoral Care Teachers; Year level Coordinators; Guidance Officers; and the Deputy Principal, Director of Pastoral Care play specific roles in caring for the girls.
-Pastoral Care permeates every activity and interaction in the School.
+All members of staff are part of the Wellbeing team: with Teacher Mentors; Leaders of Student Wellbeing; Counsellors; Careers Advisors; and the Deputy Principal, Student Wellbeing playing specific roles in caring for the girls.
+Pastoral care permeates every activity and interaction in the School.
 Together we strive to celebrate successes, support one another in times of need and to create a community that lives out the spirit of Cor Unum - One Heart.